When Was The

 If the tower existed before formal formation of the parachute brigade, It's a fair assumption that the parachute training tower was built initially for the 4th Polish Cadre Rifle Brigade.
 This indicates that even before the Brigade changed its name to a "parachute" brigade, there were already plans in place to have parachute trained polish soldiers.

-A parachute tower (that looked a lot like a crane) was built in 1941 by the Chief Command Staff, besides Lundin Tower in Lundin Links, on the Pilmuir Road side of Lundin Tower.
+An 8 storey parachute tower (that looked a lot like a crane) was built in 1941 (Completed 25 Augsut 1941) by the Chief Command Staff, besides Lundin Tower in Lundin Links, on the Pilmuir Road side of Lundin Tower.
+It's arm was 5 meters long.

 The tower cost £500 to build and was 100 feet high (Some reports say 75 ft, maybe the head of the arm was 25ft high, meaning the jump was from 75ft but the actual height of the crane was 100ft?).
 It's purpose was to simulate parachute descent.